Neeraj102001/MyReactProjects/README.md

    git clone https://github.com/Neeraj102001/employee-management-system.git
    ```

-2. Add screenshots to the `/screenshots` folder.
+2. Added screenshots to the `/screenshots` folder.

 3. Install dependencies and run the frontend and backend servers as per your tech stack.